infoshareacademy/jjdz3-dmm-software-web/README.md

 Note:
 Application default timezone is set to UTC and is platform independent.
-MySQL database time zone is also set to UTC.
+MySQL database timezone is also set to UTC.
+Keep timezones synchronized to avoid LocalDate issues.

 welcome page: